lhcb/starterkit-lessons/_episodes/06a-perf.md

 >
 {: .discussion}

+Another option is igprof, which is available on the CERN stack.
+In comparison with the other sampling profilers, it provides several unique advantages.
+The following are benifits and drawbacks compared to gprof:

+* Does not require special compilation flags.
+* More robust when monitoring programs that do nontrivial stuff such as calling libraries or spawning new processes and threads.
+* Has a fancy HTML frontend for reports.
+* Much faster sampling rate -> misses less, but produces bigger output.
+* It is a bit hard to use outside of CERN (e.g. no package in the Debian repos).
+* Does not seem to have an option to produce line-by-line annotated source, a gprof feature which can be quite handy in perf analysis

+Compared to valgrind/callgrind:

+* Does not run your code in a virtual machine -> enormously faster, however output is less precise (e.g. no cache info).
+* Does not bias your performance profile by inflating the relative cost of CPU w.r.t.
+IO by a factor of 100.

-> ## Example for callgrind
+> ## Examples of usage
 >
-> The following example shows the procedure for obtaining a graphical result of the time spent in each portion of your program:
->
+> You can profile a program as follows:
 > ```bash
-$ g++ -g -O2 -std=c++11 -pedantic -Wall -Wextra my_program.cpp -o my_program
+$ igprof -d -pp -z -o my_program.pp.gz my_program
-$ valgrind -tool=callgrind -dump-instr=yes -collect -jumps=yes -cache -sim=yes -branch-sim=yes ./my_program
-$ kcachegrind
+$ igprof-analyse -d -v -g my_program.pp.gz >& my_program.pp.out
 ```
 >
+> The first line produces a profile, the second line converts it to a readable text report.
 {: .discussion}

-> ## Another option: IgProf
->
-> Another option is IgProf, which is available on the CERN stack.
-In comparison with the other options, it provides the following benifits and drawbacks:
->
-> ### With gprof
->
-> * Does not require special compilation flags.
-> * More robust when monitoring programs that do nontrivial stuff such as calling libraries or spawning new processes and threads.
-> * Has a fancy HTML frontend for reports.
-> * Much faster sampling rate -> misses less, but produces bigger output.
-> * It is a bit hard to use outside of CERN (e.g. no package in the Debian repos).
-> * Does not seem to have an option to produce line-by-line annotated source, a gprof feature which can be quite handy in perf analysis
->
-> ### With valgrind/callgrind
->
-> * Does not run your code in a virtual machine -> enormously faster, however output is less precise (e.g. no cache info).
-> * Does not bias your performance profile by inflating the relative cost of CPU w.r.t.
-IO by a factor of 100.
->
-{: .discussion}
+### Kernel sampling profilers

+These are similar to the other sampling profilers, but they use extra information from the Linux kernel when sampling, such as CPU performance counters.
+This leads them to the following benifits and drawbacks:

+* They are hopelessely unportable to non-linux OSs.
+Compare them with XCode Instruments on OSX and the Windows Performance Toolkit.
+* The information that they provide is hardware and kernel-specific, and in particular they won't run at all if your Linux kernel is too old.
+* They tend to make the system protection features of modern Linux distros (e.g. SELinux) go crazy, making it a pain to get them to run.
+* As a compensation for all these drawbacks, they promise much more detailed information, comparable to what one can usually only get through callgrind, thanks to the use of hardware performance counters.
+* And they can also do system-wide profiling, which is useful when studying interactions between "unrelated" processes.

+Some examples are `perf` and `oprofile`.

 ## Keep clarity a focus